Hassie’s Top 3 Destinations

 “Anyone that knows me or has even just met me in passing will know that I call the regions between Adelaide and Perth “my backyard”.
 That’s 4000km and a bloody big backyard by anyone’s standards.
 My wife and I purchased Nullarbor Traveller in 2004 so for the past 15 years we’ve been taking passengers from all around the world on our wildlife and adventure tours throughout the southern parts of Australia.
 It’s an area that is so magnificent and diverse, and also an extremely underrated Australian destination.
 Which is partly what makes it so special.

-It's untouched, remote, pristine and what we call the real Australia.
+It's untouched, remote, pristine.
+It’s what we call the real Australia.”

 At certain times of the year you can stand there, and you can breathe it, you can smell it and you can really feel it.
 There’s something so special about this place and if you can slow yourself down, your mind wanders as you look to the sea.
-In the winter months you can see the abundant southern right whales that go there to birth and to mate so seeing these whales and their young frolicking around in the water just adds another level of ‘wow‘ to it.
+In the winter months, you can see the abundant southern right whales that go there to birth and to mate.
+Seeing these whales and their young frolicking around in the water just adds another level of ‘wow‘ to it.”